TL;DR

 Word-of-mouth still matters -- 79% of homeowners rely on referrals when picking a roofer.
 But search is the fastest-growing channel by far.
 A 2026 survey from Roofing Contractor Magazine found that social media rose to 25% and AI search tools already account for 11% of how homeowners discover roofers.
 These digital channels all point back to one place: your website.

 The generational shift is impossible to ignore.
-Among millennial homeowners -- now the largest home-buying demographic -- 70% use search engines to find roofing contractors.
+Among millennial homeowners -- now the largest home-buying demographic -- approximately 70% use search engines to find roofing contractors, based on roofing industry survey data.
 They're comparison shopping online before they ever pick up the phone.
 If your website doesn't earn their trust in the first few seconds, they'll move on to a competitor who looks more professional.

 Why the Stakes Are So High: